UBC-MDS/DSCI524_Group16/README.md

 ## License

-`pyknn_mlmodel` was created by Bill Wan, Sho Inagaki, Vincent Zhang, Weiran Zhao.
+`mds_pyknnclassifier` was created by Bill Wan, Sho Inagaki, Vincent Zhang, Weiran Zhao.
 It is licensed under the terms of the MIT license.

 ## Credits

-`pyknn_mlmodel` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`mds_pyknnclassifier` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).